Andy’s Bet Club

 Avid football writer and Premier League specialist.
 Meticulous eye for player prop bets across English, European and International football honed over four years in football analysis.

-Here are my four best value bets in the 'to be in Finals Squad' market on bet365.
+Below are my three best value bets in the 'to be in Finals Squad' market on bet365.

 For new customers at bet365.
 Min deposit requirement.
 Free Bets are paid as Bet Credits and are available for use upon settlement of bets to value of qualifying deposit.
 Min odds, bet and payment method exclusions apply.
 Returns exclude Bet Credits stake.
 Time limits and T&Cs apply.
 Registration required. #AD